-The Offering Common stock offered by the selling stockholders 21,739,130 shares Selling stockholders The selling stockholders in this offering are affiliates of Carlyle and affiliates of Onex.
+The Offering Common stock offered by the selling stockholders 26,100,000 shares Selling stockholders The selling stockholders in this offering are affiliates of Carlyle and affiliates of Onex.
 See "Principal and Selling Stockholders."
-Common stock and non-voting common stock outstanding after this offering 181,375,783 shares Overallotment option The selling stockholders have granted the underwriters a 30-day option to purchase up to an additional 3,260,868 shares of our common stock at the initial public offering price to cover overallotments, if any.
+Common stock and non-voting common stock outstandin after this offering g 181,375,783 shares Overallotment option The selling stockholders have granted the underwriters a 30-day option to purchase up to an additional 3,915,000 shares of our common stock at the initial public offering price to cover overallotments, if any.
 Use of proceeds We will not receive any net proceeds from the sale of shares by the selling stockholders, including with respect to the underwriters' overallotment option.
 See "Use of Proceeds" for additional information.
 Dividend Policy The declaration and payment of all future dividends, if any, will be at the discretion of our Board of Directors and will depend upon our results of operations, cash requirements, financial condition, contractual restrictions, restrictions imposed by the Senior Secured Credit Facility and the indentures governing the Senior Notes or applicable laws and other factors that our Board of Directors may deem relevant.
 Following this offering, we intend to pay quarterly cash dividends.
 We expect that our first dividend will be paid in the second quarter of 2012 and will be \$0.06 per share of our common stock.
 However, there is no assurance that sufficient cash will be available to pay any such dividends.
 See "Dividend Policy."
-Proposed NYSE symbol "ALSN."
-Risk factors See "Risk Factors" beginning on page 17 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock. -voting common stock to be outstanding after completion of this offering is based on 181,375,783 es 21,739,130 shares to be sold by the selling stockholders and excludes: • 14,864,059 shares of common stock issuable upo n the exercise of options outstanding at a weighted average exercise price of \$13.40 per share; and 15,302,998 shares of common stock reserved for this offering. issuance under our 2011 Equity Incentive Award Plan, which we plan to adopt in connection with Unless we specifically state otherwise, all information on in this prospectus assumes: the conversion of all shares of non-voting common registration statement of which this prospectus for on stock to common stock, other than 1,185 shares, concurrent with the effectiveness of the rms a part;
+NYSE symbol "ALSN."
+Risk factors See "Risk Factors" beginning on page 17 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock. n-voting common stock to be outstanding after completion of this offering is based on 181,375,783 des 26,100,000 shares to be sold by the selling stockholders and excludes: • 14,864,059 shares of common stock issuable up on the exercise of options outstanding at a weighted average exercise price of \$13.40 per share; and 15,302,998 shares of common stock reserved for this offering. r issuance under our 2011 Equity Incentive Award Plan, which we plan to adopt in connection with Unless we specifically state otherwise, all informat ion in this prospectus assumes: • no exercise of the overallotment option by the u nderwriters; and